PlotPyStack/PlotPy/doc/dev/guiqwt_to_plotpy.rst

 New contour features
 ~~~~~~~~~~~~~~~~~~~~

-plotpy integrates now a contour detection algorithm, so that plotpy based
+PlotPy integrates contour detection plot items, based on the contour detection
+algorithm provided by the `scikit-image` library.

-applications depending on matplotlib only for this function can drop this
+As a consequence, the applications that previously depended on `matplotlib` only for
-additional dependency.
+contour detection can now drop this dependency.

 See demo script `tests/items/test_contour.py`.